BrenoCPimenta/Java-CRUD/README.md

 # Java-CRUD
 A simple tutorial to a simple Java CRUD (Create, Read, Update and Delete)

-We will use Java; Maven to manage our dependencies; MySQL and JDBC for DataBase; JUnit for the tests.
+We will use Java; Maven to manage our dependencies; MariaDB as DataBase; JDBC as an interface to connect to this DataBase; JUnit for the tests.

 #### What you need:
-	> MySQL installed and configured.
+	> MySQL/MariaDB installed and configured.
+If you want to use MySQL from Oracle, there's no problem, I will let comments on the code and here, saying where you need to change.

 	>It will be used Eclipse, it is optional, but the tips on the steps will be directed to it.